 Super-Young Inflammation

-Calcium plays a critical role in developing and maintaining your overall bone health.
-When you don’t get enough calcium, you increase your risk of developing osteoporosis and the incidence of stress fractures.
+Calcium plays a role in bone health and muscle function.
 This blood test measures both your calcium and corrected calcium levels.
 The majority of calcium in the body is stored in bone, the rest is found in the blood.
 If the calcium result is abnormal, a corrected calcium calculation provides further information.

 Lipids and cholesterol are fat-like substances in your blood.
 Some are necessary for good health, but when you have a high level of cholesterol in your blood, a lot of it ends up being deposited in the walls of your arteries and other vital organs.
 Lifestyle choices including diet, exercise and alcohol intake can all influence cholesterol levels and your risk of developing heart disease.